backdrop-contrib/samlauth/README.md

   configure the other's identity/location.
 More details are in the respective configuration sections.

+Optional install: flood_control module.
+Flood control is applied to failed login attempts - which is Drupal Core functionality without a UI.
+Too many failed logins could result  in "Access is blocked because of IP based flood prevention." messages, though this is very unlikely to happen.
+If you want to make sure you'll have a UI to look at in those cases, rather than going into the 'flood' table, install the flood_control module.
+If you want to see all relevant information in the 'Flood Unblock' view, make sure issue https://www.drupal.org/project/flood_control/issues/3191346 is fixed, or apply the latest patch from it.
+(The module works without the patch, though.)

 CONFIGURATION AND TESTING
 -------------------------
 Testing SAML login is often a challenge to get right in one go.
 For those not